influxdata/community-templates/nextcloud/readme.md

-# MySQL / MariaDB Dashboard for InfluxDB v2
+# Nextcloud template for InfluxDB v2

 Provided by: Ignacio Van Droogenbroeck